Here’s what we’re reading this week….

 - The “build vs. lease” is a common debate among large organizations revamping their data center strategy.
 Companies evaluating an onsite data center build within their commercial office building have to watch out for load limitations.
 Marco Shmerykowsky of Shmerykowsky Consulting Engineers details the importance of structural evaluations and provides sound best practices.

 - The wait is over for Android enthusiasts.
 The beta release of the LinkedIn app back in December has been upgraded with additional features and is ready for mainstream consumption.
-Find us and FIBERTOWN on linked at http://www.linkedin.com/company/fibertown.
+Find FIBERTOWN on LinkedIn.
 Happy networking!